-All multiply traded option classes that have been listed on CBOE for six months or more and have traded 20 or fewer contracts/day on CBOE during the most recent three month period will be delisted.
+All multiply traded option classes that have been listed on CBOE for six months or more and have traded 50 or fewer contracts/day on CBOE during the most recent three month period will be delisted.
 The delisting of these classes will be accomplished by ceasing to trade those classes within five business days after the crowd/DPM has been notified.
 Each multiply listed option class will be reviewed after its six-month anniversary and every three months thereafter to determine its eligibility status.
 Any option class not meeting the above eligibility criteria will be delisted.
-If a class is delisted, barring any performance issues, the crowd/DPM that originally traded that class will be given preference in any future allocation decisions regarding that class.